What’s worse than buying a new pair of kicks only to have them get dirty after less than a week of wear? Um … nothing, as far as we’re concerned.

 Yes, I hear your groans, sneakerheads, but facts are facts — you need to consistently clean your sneaks if you want to look on-point at all times.
 Thankfully, though, it doesn’t have to be a chore.
 Below are all our hard-won tips for sprucing up common sneaker materials (knit, leather, suede, and canvas) as well as tricks for assessing issues specific to different parts of the shoe (outsole, midsole, tongue, oh my!).

 So let’s break out those suede brushes and magic erasers and get to work learning how to clean sneakers.

 With their breathable, mesh-like exteriors, knit sneakers are super cool, super trendy, and super susceptible to getting dirty.
-Unlike other types of fabrics, knit materials are porous by nature, so mud, dirt, sweat, and grime is prone to seep into its micro-grooves for a mess that can seem impossible to fix.
+Unlike other types of fabrics, knit materials are porous by nature, so mud, dirt, sweat, and grime are all prone to seep into their micro-grooves for a mess that can seem impossible to fix.